AndreFerrarez/AndreFerrarez/README.md

 - 👋 Andre Ferrarez here, It'a a pleasure to have You here.
-- 🇧🇷🇮🇹 I am Brazilian/Italian citizen leaving abroad and facing new adventures..
+- 🇧🇷🇮🇹 I am Brazilian/Italian citizen living abroad and facing new adventures..
 - 🇬🇧 fluent English speaker
 - 🎓 Software engineer Developer Student.
 - 📫 We can talk through andre.augusto.17@gmail.com